-Fixed source simulations allowed also the implementation of the DSA variance reduction technique - developed at ENEA for fixed source simulations and thus extended to eigenvalue problems [4].
 The DSA method produces variance reduction parameters through a minimization of the quality function - namely the maximization of the figure of merit.
 In fact, the adaptive multi-step iterative algorithm starts from initial sampling of a number of tracks, and thus increases knowledge of the system acting on different contribution to tally in phase space.
-This machine learning technique allows to avoid the utilisation of the figure of merit for a single or a multiple response produces the variance reduction parameters that can be expressed in a weight window form to easily utilise the MCNP calculation facility.
+This machine learning technique allows to avoid the utilisation of a previous direct calculation and then importance function is no longer requested.
+Maximization of the figure of merit for a single or a multiple response produces the variance reduction parameters that can be expressed in a weight window form to easily utilise the MCNP calculation facility.
 The framework of the work is the Project B.3.1 funded by the Italian Ministry of Economic Development - Annual Plan 2015 - about the Development of Expertise in Nuclear Safety.
 In particular Subproject A2, deliverable ID LP1-120 [5].